 Mountain Moves Muir

-Grandfather’s Scottish Games Take You To A Far Away Place That Is Not Far Away
+Grandfather’s Highland Games Take You To A Far Away Place That Is Not Far Away

 Colorful tents encircle a highland meadow, hundreds of tartan banners fill the air, and brawny kilt-clad champions come forth, like Braveheart, to compete with heavy stones and the trunks of trees.
 The world’s largest annual gathering of Scottish clans is not in the highlands of Scotland, but rather, in the highlands of North Carolina.